 We are actively monitoring, evaluating, and responding to developments relating to COVID-19, which has and is expected to result in continued significant global, social, and business disruption.
-While we instituted a global work-from-home policy beginning in March 2020, we did not incur significant disruptions in our work operations during the second quarter of fiscal 2021.
-We are conducting business as usual with restrictions to employee travel and have transitioned in-person marketing events to virtual formats, among other modifications.
-These changes will substantially remain in effect in the third quarter of fiscal 2021, and are likely to extend to future quarters.
-We will continue to actively monitor the situation, including progress made through vaccinations, and will make further changes to our business operations as may be required by federal, state, or local authorities or that we determine are in the best interests of our employees, end-customers, partners, suppliers, and stockholders.
-Our focus remains on the safety of our employees, striving to protect the health and well-being of the communities in which we operate, and providing technology to our employees, end-customers, and partners to help them do their best work while remote.
+While we instituted a global work-from-home policy beginning in March 2020, we did not incur significant disruptions in our work operations during the third quarter of fiscal 2021.
+We are conducting business as usual with restrictions to employee travel, and we have transitioned in-person marketing events to virtual formats, among other modifications.
+We expect these changes will substantially remain in effect in the fourth quarter of fiscal 2021, and could extend to future quarters.
+We will continue to actively monitor the situation, including progress made through vaccinations, and we will make further changes to our business operations as may be required by federal, state, or local authorities or that we determine are in the best interests of our employees, end-customers, partners, suppliers, and stockholders.
+Our focus remains on the safety of our employees, and we strive to protect the health and well-being of the communities in which we operate, in part, by providing technology to our employees, end-customers, and partners to help them do their best work while remote.

-Although some end-customers adopted Prisma Access as their secure work-from-home solution for the longer term, COVID-19 may curtail our end-customers' spending and could lead them to delay or defer purchasing decisions, and lengthen sales cycles and payment terms, which could materially adversely impact our business, results of operations, and overall financial performance.
+Although some end-customers adopted Prisma Access as their secure work-from-home solution for the longer term, there continues to be uncertainty regarding the business outlook due to COVID-19, which may curtail our end-customers' spending and could lead them to delay or defer purchasing decisions, and lengthen sales cycles and payment terms, which could materially adversely impact our business, results of operations, and overall financial performance.
 Also, certain of our end-customers or partners may be or may become credit or cash constrained, making it difficult for them to fulfill their payment obligations to us.
 The extent of the impact of COVID-19 on our operational and financial performance will depend on developments, including the duration and spread of the virus, impact on our end-customers' spending, volume of sales and length of our sales cycles, impact on our partners, suppliers, and employees, actions that may be taken by governmental authorities, and other factors identified in Part II, Item 1A "Risk Factors" in this Form 10-Q. Given the dynamic nature of these circumstances, the full impact of COVID-19 on our ongoing business, results of operations, and overall financial performance cannot be reasonably estimated at this time.